thuml/MiniVeo3-Reasoner/README.md

 ### Comparisons

-We include performance reported from [Visual Planning: Let's Think Only with Images](https://arxiv.org/abs/2505.11409)
+Under the same amount of training data, we include performance metrics reported in [Visual Planning: Let's Think Only with Images](https://arxiv.org/abs/2505.11409) for reference and comparison.

 | Model                            | Thinking Modality | Maze Overall |
 | -------------------------------- | ----------------- | ------------ |